🛠️

 Background and High-Level Process

 In order to run a signer, you'll need to run a signer and a Stacks node side-by-side.
-Specifically, you'll want to run a testnet follower node.
+Specifically, you'll want to run a follower node.
 Instructions for doing this are listed below in the "Running Your Stacks Node" section.
 The signer will monitor for events coming from the stacks node and is in charge of using the generated account (next section) to sign incoming Stacks blocks sent from the Stacks node.

 It will also walk through how to set up the config files to get the signer and Stacks node communicating correctly.